KrossKinetic/Readability/README.md

 # Readability
-A simple program that finds out the grade of a person from his/her english sentence formation capabilities.
+A simple program that finds out the grade of a person from their english sentence formation capabilities.